Frequently Asked Questions

 If you want to get some playlists from a child’s Spotify account and save them to their Apple Music account, you therefore need to go through a few steps:

-1. Install Playlisty on an adult’s device and link it to the child’s Spotify account.
-If Playlisty is already installed and pointing to another Spotify account you will need to delete / re-install it.
+- Install Playlisty on an adult’s device and link it to the child’s Spotify account.
+If Playlisty is already installed and pointing to another Spotify account you will need to sign-out of that account first and then sign-in to the child’s account.

 The child user can then access the shared playlists and link / copy them as required.